Full-time: Three years, Part-time: Five years

-In Year 3 of the course you will undertake the sociology dissertation.
+You will undertake the sociology dissertation.
 Optional modules include 'The Sociology of Childhood', '‘Suspect’ Populations',, ' Sex, Violence and Strategies', , The Sociology of Disability’ 'Sexy Bodies: Sexuality and the Body' and 'Religion, Resistance & Rebellion.

 In addition to sociology modules students on the programme have an opportunity to study university electives which can any module that they are interested in (politics, criminology, religion, culture and society for example).

-You will have the opportunity to learn about research throughout your three years of study with us.
+You will have the opportunity to learn about research throughout your study with us.
 You learn how social scientists investigate and research the social world, including research methods and research issues.
 You will have the flexibility to develop your own research interests which will be reflected in your final year dissertation.
 The dissertation topic is chosen by students and past dissertations have examined issues as varied and topical as the family in contemporary British society, human trafficking, perceptions of mental illness within the Asian community, gender violence, football hooliganism, ethnicity and identity, sexual identity, the impact of social networking on society and special school education.

 We also organise field trips throughout the year.
 Recent fieldtrips have included a trip to the National Media Museum in Bradford, a trip to the People’s History Museum in Manchester and some of our students have travelled further afield to Auschwitz to learn about the concentration camps.
 The cultural learning experience of field trips is invaluable and we also promote the importance of group bonding and community for our students.
 Sociology students have a strong sense of identity and community at UCLan and enjoy the trips as they are presented with an opportunity to socialise with each other and staff outside of the classroom.